-(7) The OGTR was established by the federal government to support the Gene Technology Regulator administer the national regulatory system for gene technology as set out in the Gene Technology Act 2000 (the Act).
-The Act and Gene Technology Regulations 2001 (the Regulations), in conjunction with corresponding State and Territory legislation, underpin the national scheme for the regulation of live and viable GMOs in Australia.

-(8) The objectives of the national laws are to protect the health and safety of individuals and the environment, by identifying risks posed by or as a result of gene technology, and by managing real and potential risks through the regulation or certain dealings with GMOs.

-(9) In the Act, dealings with GMOs are categorised according to their risk potential and the necessary mandatory precautions for each type of dealing are identified.
-The OGTR provides technical and regulatory support and guidance to institutions and organisations undertaking recombinant DNA work and monitors and enforces compliance with the Act.

-(10) In addition to the requirements of the Act, research involving genetically modified animals must be conducted in accordance to the Guidelines for the Generation, Breeding, Care and Use of Genetically Modified and Cloned Animals for Scientific Purposes (2007), State and Federal animal welfare legislation and obtain ethical clearance for the use of animals.
+- (10) The national regulatory system for gene technology is set out in the Gene Technology Act 2000 (the Act) and Gene Technology Regulations 2001 (the Regulations), in conjunction with corresponding State and Territory legislation, underpinning the scheme for the regulation of live and viable GMOs in Australia. - (11) In the Act, dealings with GMOs are categorised according to their risk potential and the necessary mandatory precautions for each type of dealing are identified.
+The OGTR provides technical and regulatory support and guidance to institutions and organisations undertaking gene technology work and monitors and enforces compliance with the Act. - (12) Research may also be subject to conditions under the Biosecurity Act 2015, the National Health Security Act 2007 and the Defence Trade Controls Act 2012 and the Customs Act 1901. - (13) In addition to the requirements of the Act, research involving genetically modified animals must be conducted in accordance to the Guidelines for the Generation, Breeding, Care and Use of Genetically Modified and Cloned Animals for Scientific Purposes (2007), State and Federal animal welfare legislation and obtain ethical clearance for the use of animals.

-Part C - Role of the Genetic Manipulation Supervisory Committee
+Part C - Role of the La Trobe Institutional Biosafety Committee

-(11) Seeking and obtaining assistance from an Institutional Biosafety Committee comprised of members able to provide professional and unfettered advice on the risks associated with gene technologies is fundamental for best practice.
-At La Trobe University this committee is called the Genetic Manipulation Supervisory Committee.
-As determined by the Academic Board, the GMSC is an authorised body recognised by the Gene Technology Regulator, with Terms of Reference aligned with the obligations of the University under the Act, Regulations and corresponding State legislation.

-(12) At La Trobe University all activities involving GMOs or gene technologies must be assessed and approved by the GMSC.
-GMSC must apply a set of principles as outlined in the Act and Regulations that govern the classification of dealings with GMOs, the containment of dealings with GMOs and the conduct of people whose work involves recombinant DNA or gene technology.
-Activities involving GMOs or gene technologies must not commence prior to the receipt of written approval by GMSC.
-The GMSC assesses activities to ensure that any real or potential hazards concerning dealings with GMOs are identified and managed appropriately, research environments conform to certification rules and informs the OGTR and RGSC of dealings with GMOs at La Trobe University.

-(13) Policy support and secretariat to the GMSC is provided by the Research Integrity Unit, Research Office.
+- (14) The La Trobe Institutional Biosafety Committee (LTIBC) provides researchers who are seeking assistance, with professional and unfettered advice on the risks associated with gene technologies and best practice.
+As determined by the Academic Board, the LTIBC is an authorised body recognised by the Gene Technology Regulator, with Terms of Reference aligned with the obligations of the University under the Act, Regulations and corresponding State legislation. - (15) At La Trobe all activities involving GMOs or utilising gene technologies must be assessed and approved by the LTIBC and may require AEC and/or UHEC approval.
+The Committee must apply a set of principles as outlined in the Act and Regulations that govern the classification of GMO dealings, the containment of those dealings and the conduct of people whose work involves recombinant nucleic acid or gene technology.
+Activities involving GMOs or gene technologies must not commence prior to the receipt of written approval by the LTIBC.
+The Committee assesses activities to ensure that any real or potential hazards concerning dealings with GMOs are identified and managed appropriately, research environments conform to certification rules or containment principles and informs the OGTR and RGSC of dealings with GMOs at La Trobe. - (16) Policy support and secretariat to the LTIBC is provided by the Research Office.

-Part D - Submission of Dealings to GMSC
+Part D - Submission of Dealings to LTIBC

-(14) Dealings are classified based on the level of risk to the researcher, community and environment.
+- (17) Dealings are classified based on the level of risk to the researcher, community and environment.
 The level of regulatory scrutiny is proportional to the level of risk.
-At La Trobe University all classes of dealings must be reviewed by the GMSC prior to commencement.
-The three main classes of dealings are: Exempt Dealings, Notifiable Low Risk Dealings (NLRD) and Licensed Dealings.

-(15) Detailed descriptions of each class and corresponding application forms are available on the La Trobe Recombinant DNA web site.

-(16) Researchers wishing to conduct dealings should:

-- a.
-Refer to the La Trobe Recombinant DNA web site. - b.
+At La Trobe all classes of dealings must be reviewed by the LTIBC prior to commencement.
+The three main classes of dealings are: Exempt Dealings, Notifiable Low Risk Dealings (NLRD) and Licensed Dealings (DNIR and DIR). - (18) Detailed descriptions of each class and corresponding application forms are available on the Biosafety, biosecurity and gene technology research website. - (19) Researchers wishing to conduct dealings should: - a.
+Refer to the Biosafety, biosecurity and gene technology research website. - b.
 Determine the correct classification for the dealing to be conducted. - c.
-Download the appropriate application form, complete and submit the application electronically to gmsc@latrobe.edu.au from the project Chief Investigator's La Trobe University email account.
+Download the appropriate application form, complete and submit the application electronically to biosafety@latrobe.edu.au from the project Chief Investigator's La Trobe email account.
 This method enables legal receipt of applications without a signature.

-Part E - Assessment Process of Dealings by GMSC
+Part E - Assessment Process of Dealings by LTIBC